basicsofthebible/basicsofthebible.org/_projects/7churchesofrevelation.md

 sitemap: false
 ---

 This graphic attempts to facilitate interpretation of this stunningly complex book through a visual approach.
-The front side of the graph introduces the interpretive frameworks of Revelation, numerical symbolism found in the book, and a graphic description of the Seven Churches of Revelation, as described in Chapters 2-3.
+The front side of the graphic introduces the interpretive frameworks of Revelation, numerical symbolism found in the book, and a graphic description of the Seven Churches of Revelation, as described in Chapters 2-3.
 Formatted for large, tabloid-size paper (11x17 in).

 # Download
 [PDF](../assets/pdfs/Revelation.pdf){:.heading.flip-title} <span class="icon-file-pdf"></span> Legal print size (0.4 MB)